theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: Short diary posts and writing exercises.
+description: "My diary falls open on the table for you to read: a practise of writing and an ongoing picture of my emotional state."
-abstract: I posted a few times on MySpace, which was the first social network I used to communicate with friends circa 2004--2005.
-I started a blogspot soon thereafter, where I was active for several years.
-I made a few posts on LiveJournal, Xanga, and elsewhere.
-I kept a film review blog for several months around 2009--2010.
-Someday I will get around to making all these archives public.
-For now this functions as a space for "social postings" that are too serious to give to Twitter.
+abstract: My blogging habits go back to a few initial posts on MySpace circa 2004--2005.
+These then evolved into alt.conform, a project hosted on Blogspot for many of my early teenage years.
+These writings are in addition to a constant practise of writing in notebooks and journals, some of which I occasionally transcribe and post here.
+My film review blog "Total Cinema" is archived over with my [reviews](/reviews).
+My approach with maintaing this blog page now is to use it to focus on maintaining my writing habit; and it also records an unbearably honest emotional record.
 tags:
   - personal
   - writing